Adversarial Prompt Distillation for Vision-Language Models: Experiments

 \begin{itemize}

-\item \textbf{AdvPT}~\cite{zhang2023adversarial} AdvPT is an existing method that utilizes text prompts to defend against image attacks by statically generating adversarial examples on the image encoder.
-Based on shallow prompting, AdvPT learns robust prompts at the input layer in the text modality for defense.
+\item \textbf{APT-T}~\cite{li2024one, zhang2023adversarial} APT-T is an existing method that uses text prompts to defend against adversarial image attacks.
+Based on shallow prompting, APT-T learns robust prompts at the input layer in the text modality for defense.